Our Verdict

 The REI Midweight Bottoms are built to be social butterflies at the layering party.
 The smooth fabric works well when layering up with mid and top layers, as the material won't catch on other scratchier apparel.
 In our real-world tests, we paired the Midweight Bottoms with running tights, hiking pants, down pants, and our bedtime flannels without a problem.
 These bottoms are designed to be worn underneath another layer, as the presence of a front fly will attest.
 Not being an aggressive, athletically tight fit, you can wear a layer underneath the REI Midweight if you so desire — we regularly wore a pair of running shorts ourselves.
 That said, we would suggest them as a next-to-skin layer for most applications.

 The fabric's four-way stretch also prevents the bottoms from bunching up in awkward and hard-to-reach ways, which is important for a mid-layer.
-Minimal cuffs at the ankle do their job in keeping the legs from riding up, and the midweight fabric didn't feel too bunchy when paired with a thick sock or clunky hiking boots.
+Minimal cuffs at the ankle keep the legs from riding up, and the midweight fabric didn't feel too bunchy when paired with a thick sock or clunky hiking boots.
 Stitching and seams are fairly minimal throughout these bottoms, and none are located in any problematic areas, like the crotch, which is gusseted to avoid such issues.

 Should You Buy the REI Midweight Base Layer Bottoms?